How the Sound Can Benefit You:

 - It helps to try and learn the rhythm like you learn a music rhythm, so you can remember how to make it on your own later without listening.

-- Please only listen for up to 5 days a week with at least two days off (unless you need to listen for chronic pain).
+- Please only listen for up to 5 days a week with at least two days off (unless you need to listen for chronic pain, Dementia, or Alzheimer’s).
 The breaks let you sense how much you need to practice and practice on your own.

 - Please only listen while sitting, or lying down in.
 The sounds will affect your attention.
 Please don’t listen while operating machinery, anything dangerous, or driving.
 Also, please only listen while sober.

-- Please use headphones when you are listening with other people, unless they want or need to practice the same rhythms.
+- Please use headphones when you are listening where other people can hear the sounds, unless they want to use the same sounds.